Weimar Magazine Digital Copy

 Weimar, TX 78962

-Weimar Chamber invites you to our very own farmers market held every second Saturday of the month just downtown at the green buildings located next to the Tin Man water tower.
+Weimar Chamber invites you to our very own farmers market held every second Saturday of the month just downtown at the City Pavilion.

 From local grown fruits and vegetables, to hand-made merchandise and homemade treats, you can find it all at the Weimar Farmers Market!